 My senior year I earned my only varsity letter in baseball.
 I was used as a relief pitcher and never got to start a game.
 I think coach Marvin respected me as a person if not as an athlete.
 He once asked me to take a windbreaker to his attractive wife in the stands on a cold day.
 During second period I tried to convince him that I deserved a chance to start.
 Once he agreed to pitch Duke and me in an intra-squad game, and whoever did better would start the next game.
 I think I pitched better than Duke in that practice, but he started Duke anyway.

-That summer and the next I played on the Palisades American Legion team at the Sawtelle baseball field by UCLA.
+That summer and the next I played on the Palisades American Legion team at the Sawtelle baseball field near UCLA.
 Somehow those games were not memorable for me.
-I can only recall one time when I fooled the batter with a knuckle ball, and one of our coaches wise-cracked that I should throw my glove at him, This was getting to be fairly big-time amateur baseball, but I guess I was just an average player.
+I can only recall one time when I fooled the batter with a knuckle ball, and one of our coaches wise-cracked that I should throw my glove at him.
+This was getting to be fairly big-time amateur baseball, but I guess I was just an average player.

 The summer of 1966 I worked at Hughes Aircraft and played on their team with my brother Dan who was the shortstop.
 Once I thought of picking off the runner on second and changed my mind, balking.
 Dan asked me if I knew what I had done; I said yes, and he let it go at that.
 When it came to sports, Dan had the attitude of a pro.